Joseph-Okoth/Joseph-Okoth/README.md

 <img align="right" alt="Coding as a Hobby" width="300" src="https://miro.medium.com/max/1400/0*C-cPP9D2MIyeexAT.gif">

-- 🌱 **I'm currently studying Python and Django while also pursuing a Bachelor of Science in Microprocessor Technology and Instrumentation at the University of Nairobi in Kenya.**
+- 🌱 **I'm now pursuing a Bachelor of Science in Microprocessor Technology and Instrumentation at the University of Nairobi in Kenya while also attending the ALX SE Program to become a great software engineer.**

 - **👯 I'm excited to collaborate with other developers on various projects and to broaden my programming knowledge.**